StrayMarimo/SignaLingua/README.md

 # Signa Lingua

-Signa Lingua is a mobile application that translates Filipino sign language into text that will be developed to assist people who have hearing impairment and uses FSL to communicate with other people.
-The application will be able to recognize different hand gestures and facial expressions used in Filipino sign language and translate them in real time.
+Signa Lingua is an application that translates Filipino sign language into text.
+This will be developed to assist people who have hearing impairment and use FSL to communicate with other people.
+The application will be able to recognize different hand gestures and facial expressions used in Filipino sign language and translate them in real-time.

 ![Python](https://img.shields.io/badge/python-3670A0?style=for-the-badge&logo=python&logoColor=ffdd54)
 ![MediaPipe](https://img.shields.io/badge/MediaPipe-teal)